top of page

 The Highlights of Travelling Himachal Pradesh

-This is a travel guide for backpacking Himachal Pradesh in North India.
-Complete with all of the information you would need to plan your trip; including when to go to Himachal Pradesh, how to get there, and things to do.
+Himachal Pradesh is included in my category of 'India-Lite', as it has a good tourist infrastructure and very little hassle.
+This Himachal Pradesh travel guise is complete with all of the information you would need to plan your trip; including when to go to Himachal Pradesh, how to get there, and things to do.

 CONTENTS